BirdieLogic Guide

 Play log

-Tap the 📋 icon in the header to open the play log — a full list of every point, let, and service change in the current match.
-Tap again or tap outside to close it.
+Tap ⚙ → Play log to open a full list of every point, let, and service change in the current match.
+On larger screens the play log is always visible as a sidebar.

 6 · Live sharing with spectators